react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 #### `headerBackTitle`

 Title string used by the back button on iOS.
-Defaults to the previous scene's title.
+Defaults to the previous scene's title, "Back" or arrow icon depending on the available space.
+See `headerBackButtonDisplayMode` to read about limitations and customize the behavior.

 Use `headerBackButtonDisplayMode: "minimal"` to hide it.